CaelumSloan/313JavaPackage/readme.md

 This is why all the objects so far (1.0) are immutable.

 That basically boils down to the inability to represent 'for all'.
 Similarly I can not represent the set of strings over an alphabet or other infinite concepts.

+Languages of a DFA are impossible to build in many cases, as their are infinite strings that result in an accept state.
+Often their is a pattern easily represented through set builder notation, something of which I do not easily have at my disposal in java.
+In this case a languages of a DFA can be built only if their are finite strings in L and they can be found without testing the infinite alphabet (aka set of symbols) sigma* of the DFA.